gkroon/gentoo-pi/README.md

 ## To do
 1. Compiling kernel from source, instead of using the (very convenient) Raspberry Pi binary firmware;
-2. Update files/update.sh to automatically remove old kernel modules upon firmware upgrade;
+2. Update "files/update.sh" to automatically remove old kernel modules upon firmware upgrade;
 3. Add argument for encrypted swap with random IV at boot;
-4. Add argument for encrypted root (LUKS w/ GPG key).
+4. Add argument for encrypted root (LUKS w/ GPG key);
+5. Add argument to create a stage4 image instead.

 ## Ideas
 1. Ask again for missing arguments if not provided?
 2. Or maybe write ncurses install wizard instead of arguments?
-3. Add argument to create a stage4 image, instead of writing to card
-4. Python refactor?
+3. Python refactor?